jeffvincent/thoughtsblog/_posts/2013-04-11-support-engineers.md

 This will pay enormous dividends into the future.
 Having a real connection with our customers helps in pretty much any decision we make, and I credit the success of Wistia to having our customers interests at heart.

+Jordan set up our current all hands support schedule - Tuesdays and Thursdays someone from outside the support team spends the day answering requests.
+They come in a little earlier in the morning so Jordan can get them set up, and we're available to them the whole time to help answer questions.

 ---